ugurtekbas/ugurtekbas.github.io/_posts/2020-05-16-lessons-ive-learned-by-teaching-programming-show-time.md

 - Making it useful so that they can easily imagine different implementation of what they’re doing for their different ideas
 - Making it challenging

 During my first course, I noticed it’s good to have continuous homework rather than creating a new one every time.
-I call it lego-style- homework (I literally made it up the naming).
+I call it lego-style-homework (I literally made it up the naming).
 What you do is giving small pieces of homework, which fulfill 3 items above, after first lesson and in every lesson after that you add new parts to previous homework.
 At the end of the course, students will have a useful product which is absolutely built by them.

 When I was teaching web development, I asked students to come up with a website idea, create their first html file, give it a title and put a headline in the middle of the page.
 After learning about different tags (like link, image etc.) I asked them to create a top menu bar and navigate to different pages.
 Following that, I asked them to create footer, put images in the centre of their page, create columns, write long paragraphs, when they learn how to use Bootstrap I asked them to replace columns by using grids, create a design for their site using CSS, add a form to their contact page etc.